 We’ll continue to review and manage any risks and respond to any changes in the guidance, keeping our staff trained and up to date as we go.

 Reduced visitor numbers

-We’re admitting fewer visitors than usual so that you can easily keep a safe distance from others and enjoy a crowd-free visit.
+We’re staggering arrival times so that you can easily keep a safe distance from others and enjoy a crowd-free visit.